• Skip to main content

 • Juice and zest one lemon into separate bowls and set aside.
 You should get at least one teaspoon of lemon juice.
 Use ½ teaspoon over the diced pears and ½ teaspoon for the cookie dough.

 • Dice 1 Barlett pear into small pieces and then sprinkle ½ teaspoon of lemon juice over the pears.
 Lemon juice will stop the browning process.
-Weigh or measure the white and light brown sugars into a bowl and set aside.
-Weigh or measure the flour and baking powder into a bowl and run a whisk through to blend.
+Next, weigh or measure the white and light brown sugars into a bowl and set aside.
+Next, weigh or measure the flour and baking powder into a bowl and whisk to blend.

-• In a stand or hand-held mixer, add the butter and the sugars and blend on medium speed for 2 to 3 minutes.
+• Add the butter and sugars in a stand or hand-held mixer and blend on medium speed for 2 to 3 minutes.
 Next, add the vanilla extract, lemon juice, and lemon zest till incorporated.
 Turn the mixer down to a low setting and add the flour mixture for about a minute.
-Stop the mixer and scrape down the sides and across the bottom and finish blending.
-Don't over mix; just incorporate the flour.
+Stop the mixer, scrape down the sides and bottom, and finish blending.
+Don't over-mix; incorporate the flour.

-• Add the caramel chips, almonds, and dices pears and just mix for a minute till everything is blended.
-Don't mix for any more than a minute, so the pears do not crumble.
+• Add the caramel chips, almonds, and pears and mix for about a minute until everything is blended.
+Don't over-mix; pears are soft.
 You can always hand mix with a spatula if you think it needs to be incorporated more throughout the cookie dough.
 Loosely wrap and refrigerate for ½ hour.

-• Preheat oven to 350° and line 2 cookie pans with parchment paper and set aside.
-Pull dough from the refrigerator and using a medium cookie scoop place 12 scoops on a lined cookie pan.
-I take three fingers and flatten the top of the cookie scoop.
-Bake for 13-15 minutes, moving to a cooling rack after being taken from the oven.
-This recipe makes about 2-½ dozen cookies.
+• Preheat oven to 350°F (175°C or 180°C), line 2 cookie pans with parchment paper, and set aside.
+Pull dough from the refrigerator, and using a medium cookie scoop, place 12 scoops on a lined cookie pan.
+I roll the scooped cookie dough into a ball and press down lightly on the top, so they don't roll.

 Nutrition